AdobeDocs/experience-manager-65.en/help/assets/selective-publishing.md

     * In the upper-right corner of the **[!UICONTROL Manage Publication]** page, tap **[!UICONTROL Publish]** or **[!UICONTROL Publish to Dynamic Media.]**
 1. Tap **[!UICONTROL OK]**.

-## Using Manage Publication to unpublish assets from either AEM or Dynamic Media
+## Using Manage Publication to unpublish assets from AEM or Dynamic Media

 1. In AEM, tap the AEM logo to access the global navigation console.
 On the left side, tap the Navigation icon (just above the Tools icon), then tap **[!UICONTROL Assets > Files.]**
 1. In **[!UICONTROL Card View]**, **[!UICONTROL Column View]**, or **[!UICONTROL List View]**, do one of the following:
     * Navigate to a folder whose assets you want to unpublish.
-Select the folder, then on the toolbar, tap **[!UICONTROL Manage Publication.]** You may find it helpful to use **[!UICONTROL List View]** so you can easily check the publish status of a particular folder.
-You can a
+Select the folder, then on the toolbar, tap **[!UICONTROL Manage Publication.]**  You may find it helpful to use **[!UICONTROL List View]** so you can more easily check the publish status of a particular folder.
-    * Navigate to a folder
+    * Navigate to a folder whose assets you want to unpublish.
+Open the folder, then select one or more assets.
+On the toolbar, tap **[!UICONTROL Manage Publication]**.
+You may find it helpful to use **[!UICONTROL List View]** so you can more easily check the publish status of a particular asset.

+        >[!NOTE]
+        >
+        >If **[!UICONTROL Manage Publication]** is not seen on the toolbar, tap the ellipsis button instead, then select **[!UICONTROL Manage Publication]** from the list menu.

 1. In the **[!UICONTROL Manage Publication &ndash; Options]** page, under **[!UICONTROL Action]**, select the type of de-activation you want.
     | Action | Description |
     | --- | --- |